 The PC-800 printer operates by moving an electronic print-head across a special heat-sensitive paper.
 Characters are formed on the paper from small dots produced by heated elements on the print-head.

 Dismantling this PC-800

 from an early EVT (Engineering Validation Test) manufactured by Texas Instruments

 facility, reveals a design with a complexity similar to the

 Controller chip and three ULN2002A arrays with seven NPN Darlington transistors,

-The two microcontrollers with Custom Design Software CD8000 Revision A and CD 8020 Revision A are not yet discovered, but we noticed that both components still use prototype chip packages.
+The two microcontrollers with Custom Design Software TMS1000/CD8000 Revision A and TMS1300/CD 8020 Revision A are in earl stages of their evolution, they still use prototype chip packages.
 The SN77203 is known from the TI-88 Schematics Diagram, it converts a single-cell battery (1.2 Volts - 1.5 Volts) to two independent power supplies, one adjustable for the LC-Display through a Serial I/O pin and one fixed for the main electronics.

 Please notice the missing diodes with this PC-800 Printer compared to a PC-800 PVT (Production Validation Test) manufactured a few month later in August 1982.
 Learn more about similar modifications discovered with the TI-88 PVT 2 (Production Validation Test 2).